 Immunisations: children

-In Scotland, vaccine uptake for the childhood immunisation programme is reported quarterly by Public Health Scotland and is based on extracts taken from the Scottish Immunisation Recall System (SIRS), for the calendar year in March and for the financial year in June.
+In Scotland, vaccine uptake for the childhood immunisation programme is reported quarterly by Public Health Scotland and is based on extracts taken from the Scottish Immunisation Recall System (SIRS).

 Further information and a complete list of the childhood immunisation statistics are available from Public Health Scotland’s Childhood Immunisation Statistics.
 This includes updates on immunisation uptake rates by age and deprivation, and by Scotland, NHS Board and Local Authority level covering the 6-in-1 primary course (for diphtheria, tetanus, pertussis, poliomyelitis (polio), Haemophilus influenzae type b (Hib) and Hepatitis B), Pneumococcal Conjugate Vaccine (PCV), rotavirus, Meningococcal B (MenB), measles, mumps and rubella (MMR), Haemophilus influenzae type b/Meningococcal C (Hib/MenC) vaccines and relevant second doses and boosters.
-Rates for the flu vaccine uptake are published separately.
+Rates for the flu vaccine uptake are published separately on the Public Health Scotland vaccination surveillance dashboard.

 ScotPHO Profile indicators for childhood immunisations are as follows:

-Information on each of these diseases/viruses can be found on Public Health Scotland's A to Z of topic areas
+Information on each of these diseases/viruses can be found on the infectious diseases section of the Public Health Scotland website.

 Immunisations: Inequalities in uptake in children

-• The deprivation effect is more evident for vaccines delivered at older ages, apart from rotavirus vaccine at 12 months*
+- The deprivation effect is more evident for vaccines delivered at older ages

-• Uptake for all vaccines is below 95% for the most deprived quintile at all ages, and only below 95% for the least deprived quintile for the MMR2 vaccine at 5 years
+- Uptake for all vaccines is below 95% for the most deprived quintile at all ages, and only below 95% for the least deprived quintile for the 4-in-one and MMR2 vaccine at 5 years

 Uptake rates for both the MMR1 vaccine by 24 months and the six-in-one vaccine by 5 months as children age show that children in more deprived areas are more likely to be vaccinated later than children in less deprived areas.